Green Deal DC Haarlemmermeer

 - Siemens will endeavor to find solutions for the converter technology for the interconnection of AC and DC grids in medium-voltage DC (MVDC / MVAC), the demand-side and capacity management.
 If necessary, Siemens will also use its knowledge for electricity storage, automation systems and solutions for intelligent charging infrastructure.

 Consideration by the Central Goverment

-- With regard to measuring the supply and consumption of DC, the Central Government will endeavor to provide continuation to results of the experiment which can be applied on a broad spectrum.
+- With regards to measuring the supply and consumption of DC, the Central Government will endeavor to provide continuation of results of the experiment which can be applied on a broad spectrum.
 The joint grid managers will be asked to investigate whether and how standards for the supply and measuring of DC should be inserted into the technical codes.

 - The government will - using the results of the experiment - through a so-called sponsorship of standards aid private parties to allocate standards for DC.

-- The government will endeavor, using of the results of the experiment, to eliminate any obstacles to obtaining an EAN code, so that exchanging energy on business level is possible.
+- Using the results of the experiment, the government will endeavor to eliminate any obstacles to obtaining an EAN code, so that exchanging energy on business level is possible.